VMS Flexy 5K Slow: Long open time CA glue!

 Not aggressive towards PS

 Flexy is less aggressive and more easily removed when necessary it doesn't "eat plastic" as classic CAs. therefore it is more easily removed when needed.
-Most of the time simple scrubbing followed by some sanding will do, no debonders needed.
+Most of the time simple scrubbing followed by some sanding will do and debonders will do even better job!

 VMS Flexy Slow PRODUCT SUMMARY